Back to Blog

 What to Avoid in Your Scripts

-Even great frameworks fail when they include these common mistakes:
+Even great frameworks fall apart when they include these:

-2. Industry jargon — Speak in plain language.
+2. Industry jargon.
+Speak plainly.
 Buzzwords create distance.

-3. Pitching too early — Focus on understanding their situation before presenting your solution.
+3. Pitching too early.
+Understand their situation before you present your solution.

 For more on what to say when prospects push back, read our guide on handling sales objections.